School Direct (Primary & Secondary)

 - Applicants must be aware that they may be placed in any of our partner schools throughout the year.
 You will also be expected to attend training at Whitley Bay High School and our other partner schools as well as the HEI providing the training.
 The travel implications of this are something to bear in mind when selecting a School Direct place.
 Our partner schools who intend to provide training places for 2018-19 are:

-For more information about bursaries and funding available, please click here.
-This needs to be a link:
+For more information about bursaries and funding available, please click:

 - The opportunity to train in a vibrant, innovative Teaching School Alliance which believes in ‘students first’.